-Many parents suggested that their child learned about empathy, responsibility, perseverance, manners, gratitude, respect for others, politeness, rule-following, the ability to work as part of a team, and the ability to help others.
+Many parents suggested that their child learned social-emotional skills, such as empathy, responsibility, perseverance, manners, gratitude, respect for others, politeness, rule-following, the ability to work as part of a team, and the ability to help others.
 Most of these parents reported that their child learned these types of skills from listening to The Arthur Podcast, Keyshawn Solves It, Molly of Denali, and Work It Out Wombats!